theplatypus/test-pages/docs/index.md

 # Scott

-Scott is a software able to compute, for any colored (edge and node) graph, a tree representative of its isomorphism class, that we can derive to a canonical trace (string) or adjacency matrix.
+**Scott is a software able to compute, for any colored (edge and node) graph, a canonical tree representative of its isomorphism class, that we can derive to a canonical trace (string) or adjacency matrix.**

 Written and developed by :